Building example design using Docker image#

 Copy the script into your source folder.
 This would allow you to build and publish a Docker image to a private Docker repository and lock the ORFS version to the version of your source code.
 This gives you a way to deploy updates of ORFS easily, publish a new Docker image, modify the copy of

-and create a pull request to possibly test your upgrade on your private build serves.
+docker_shelland create a pull request to possibly test your upgrade on your private build serves.